encryptedtouhid/StreamingEngine/README.md

-# Audio & Video Streaming Engine in Java Spring Boot
+# Audio & Video Streaming Engine in Java Spring Boot & Apache Kafka
 ### (Still in development in progress)

 ### Audio & Video Streaming project structure looks like this: